-The year 2010 marked the twentieth anniversary of the Dorothea Lange–Paul Taylor documentary prize.
-First announced a year after the Center for Documentary Studies’ founding at Duke University, the prize was created to encourage collaboration between documentary writers and photographers in the tradition of the acclaimed photographer Dorothea Lange and writer and social scientist Paul Taylor.
+First announced in 1990, the Dorothea Lange–Paul Taylor Prize was created by the Center for Documentary Studies at Duke University to encourage collaboration between documentary writers and photographers in the tradition of the acclaimed photographer Dorothea Lange and writer and social scientist Paul Taylor.
 In 1941 Lange and Taylor published An American Exodus, a book that renders human experience eloquently in text and images and remains a seminal work in documentary studies.

-The Center for Documentary Studies will continue to make awards for documentary still photography and narrative nonfiction through the CDS Documentary Essay Prize.
+The Center for Documentary Studies continues to make awards for documentary still photography and narrative nonfiction through the CDS Documentary Essay Prize.